-Lerwick Harbour is building on its role as a leader in decommissioning offshore installations, with a long-term contract underway at Greenhead Base and expanded deep-water infrastructure at Dales Voe.
+Lerwick Harbour is building on its role as a leader in decommissioning offshore installations, with two key facilities at Greenhead Base and recently expanded deep-water infrastructure at Dales Voe.
 The port’s strategic location is combined with the ability to accommodate the biggest heavy-lift vessels and rigs and flexibility to handle both large heavy lift and piece small decommissioning operations.

 All the harbour’s quays are operated by the Port Authority and are common-user, giving flexibility for all types of marine support.
 Both the north and south outer harbour areas have water depths over 50 metres, providing optional locations, depending on weather conditions, for deballasting, mobilisation, lifts and support operations.

 Experienced onshore decommissioning contractors and waste management complement the comprehensive facilities.

 Dredging deepened access channels for larger vessels, including construction support vessels and transport barges.
 Reclaimed materials were used to create land for new industrial sites and additional laydown areas to support and service future decommissioning projects.